doda25-team1/operation/ACTIVITY.md

 - Noah: I worked on steps 21-23 of A2, and was trying to test the vagrant setup, but this was tough using WSL.

-- Noah: I worked on steps 21-23 of A2, and was trying to test the vagrant setup, but this was tough using WSL.

 ### Week Q2.4 (Dec 1-7)

 - Alex: https://github.com/doda25-team1/operation/pull/11